 Despite the tremendous importance of ecosystem services to the economy and livelihoods, they are frequently unrecognized and undervalued and, as a result, may be damaged or destroyed in the process of economic development.
 In other cases, the value of communal resources was recognized, but traditional systems for maintaining these services (e.g., the hima system for managing pasture) have broken down as a result of state-imposed land categories, cultural and economic modernization and urbanization.
-A challenge with many services (e.g., water supply) is that there is spatial or temporal separation between land managers who can influence the quality of ecosystem services (e.g., clean air, clean beaches) are difficult to quantify or manage, and may be perceived differently by, for example, local people and foreign visitors.
+A challenge with many services (e.g., water supply) is that there is spatial or temporal separation between land managers who can influence the quality of ecosystem services and the beneficiaries who may be willing to pay for the service.
+In other cases, the services (e.g., clean air, clean beaches) are difficult to quantify or manage, and may be perceived differently by, for example, local people and foreign visitors.
 Tourists are often willing to pay directly to governments to invest on natural and cultural ecosystem services (Seidl 2014).